MarkyMark1000/Vue---The-Complete-Guide/README.md

 ```
 npm install --save vue-router@next    // install router for multiple urls.
 npm install --save vuex@next          // vuex great for communication between components
+npm add -D @vitejs/plugin-legacy      // from vite docs, try a yarn equivalent
 ```

 Code Formatting:
 Right click and format document if using Volar or Vetur.
 If you have 'Format in context menus' installed, right click multiple documents and select 'format'.

 Template Shortcust:
 ```